altayeb1980/HotelDeals/ABOUT.md

 Docker container to run the application
 Heroku

+## What i learn

-I learn from this project bootstrap and thymeleaf and also i learn how to connect to JSON API by using spring boot and the most important this the heroku.
+bootstrap and thymeleaf and also how to connect to JSON API by using spring boot and the most important this deploy the application to heroku.

-What i want to accomplish for this project the followng:
+## What i want to accomplish for this project:

 I tested the backend with unit and mockito only, i want to ensure the behavior for the frontend by simulating the actual end user interacting with the page in the web browser (clicking buttons and links,